10 Best Fitness Trackers and Smart Devices That Stand the Test of Time

 $349.95 -17% $290.29

-The Pacer Pro includes a barometric altimeter for accurate ascent and descent tracking, which is a big deal for trail runners and hill training.
-Battery life is strong: 35 hours in GPS training mode, 7 days as a daily watch, and up to 100 hours in power save mode.
-The built-in running test calculates your VO2Max and sets custom training zones based on your actual fitness level, not generic formulas.
-Polar’s training programs are structured and science-backed, which I prefer over the “just go run” approach most trackers take.
+The hardware spec that separates it from general trackers is the barometric altimeter.
+Elevation tracking uses air pressure sensors rather than GPS alone, which means accurate ascent and descent data for trail runners and hill training sessions.
+Battery life runs 35 hours in GPS training mode, 7 days as a daily watch, and 100 hours in power save mode.
+The built-in running test calculates VO2Max from actual performance data and sets custom heart rate training zones based on individual physiology, not population averages.
+Polar’s structured training programs are science-backed, with the Training Load Pro and Recovery Pro features updated to give more personalized adaptation signals.

 • Ultra-light at 41g with GPS and barometric altitude for serious runners